 - Disposal, which requires a full hearing

-All alternatives to secure care and custody should be explored (see alternatives to custody for more information).
+All alternatives to secure care and custody should be explored (see community-based disposals for more information).

-Before the young person leaves court, the court social worker and the defence agents (e.g. solicitor) should:
+Before the child or young person leaves court, the dedicated court support workers or court social work staff and the defence agents (e.g. solicitor) should:

-- Explain to the young person the meaning of the disposal (order)
+- Explain to the child or young person the meaning of the disposal (order)

 - If possible, set up the first appointment with the allocated social worker